 As regards the translation arrangements for the unitary patent, it was decided to use the EPO's tried and tested language regime based on three official languages, namely English, German or French.
 After grant of the European patent, no further human translations will be required if the patent holder opts for a unitary patent; high-quality machine translation will be available for the purpose of informing on the content of patents.
 For a transitional period - until the machine translation system is fully operational - where the language of the proceedings before the EPO is French or German a full translation of the European patent specification must be provided into English or - if the language of the proceedings is English - into an official language of a EU member state.
 This translation must be filed by the patentee together with the request for unitary effect.
 The administration of these translations will be another new task for the Office.
 In addition, for applicants who have their residence or principal place of business in an EU member state with an official language other than the three EPO languages and who obtain a European patent with unitary effect, a system of additional reimbursement will be introduced for the costs of translating their application into the EPO language of proceedings.
 This compensation system too will be administered by the EPO.

-The details of the procedure to request and validate a unitary patent, as well as the level of renewal fees and the key under which the fees will be distributed to the participating states, will be prepared by the select committee of the Administrative Council of the European Patent Organisation.
+The details of the procedure to request and validate a unitary patent, as well as the level of renewal fees and the key under which the fees will be distributed to the participating states, were the subject of intensive discussions by the select committee of the Administrative Council of the European Patent Organisation.
 The committee successfully concluded the discussions at its 18th meeting held in Munich on 15 December 2015 by the adoption of the required legal instruments.

 The unitary patent may be requested from the date of the entry into force of the Agreement on a Unified Patent Court.